aimansam/aimansam/README.md

 ## About Me

 Junior Penetration Tester and Security Engineer.
 Top 1% globally on TryHackMe (350+ rooms, ranked 44th in Malaysia).
-3rd place Bingo CTF 2025 out of 50 teams.
+3rd place Bingo CTF 2025.
 CPTS and CEHv13 certified.
 Currently completing Bachelor of Computer Science (Cybersecurity) at UNITEN with 3.80 GPA.

 I build tools that test security — both offensive and defensive — and break things to understand how they hold up.
 Zero trust by default.